 BooksTime can help you to understand your retained earnings and your business’s cashflow

 Your BooksTime bookkeeper won’t only help you to manage your financial data, they’ll also help you to understand and use your data to grow your business.
 We understand that whilst you know that the retained earnings formula is important, taking the time to understand it isn’t a priority because the content can be dry or uninteresting.
-Your priority as a business owner is in growing your business and that involves focusing on your specialisation.
+Your priority as a business owner is in growing your business and that involves focusing on your specialization.
 Let us take the hard work out of interpreting financial data and using it to obtain strong and consistent business growth.
 We can provide you with:

 - Monthly reports to give you a clear and accurate view of your finances.